geohazards-tep/dcs-doris-ifg/src/main/doc/fieldguide/learn.rst

 This will build and deploy the application on the /application Developer Sandbox volume.

-The code can be modified by forking the repository here: `<https://github.com/Terradue/dcs-doris-ifg/fork>`_
+The code can be modified by forking the repository here: `<https://github.com/Terradue/dcs-doris-ifg/fork>`_ and sending us pull requests.

 Before going further, install the dependencies:

 .. code-block:: console

-  sudo yum -y downgrade geos-3.3.2 sudo yum install -y adore-t2 snaphu
+  sudo yum -y downgrade geos-3.3.2 sudo yum install -y adore-t2 snaphu sar-helpers

 Questions, bugs, and suggestions
 ++++++++++++++++++++++++++++++++